 Coordinates: N 54.46511, W 3.25634

 Wasdale Head is a small village at the head of Wasdale valley.
 It is probably the most remote and most dramatically situated of any Lake District village, at the end of a long dead end road from the west Cumbrian coast and surrounded by some fantastic mountain scenery.
-The mountains include some of the highest in the Lakes, Scafell Pike, Sca Fell, Great Gable and Kirk Fell to name but a few.
+The mountains include some of the highest in the National Park, Scafell Pike, Sca Fell, Great Gable and Kirk Fell, to name but a few.
 The village is a popular base for mountain walkers and climbers with some low level walks available along the valley floor.
 As well as the highest mountain and deepest lake in the country, Wasdale also boasts one of the smallest churches.
 St Olaf’s is situated in trees near the village.
 Within the village is the popular Wasdale Head Inn and next door is a small shop selling walking gear.
 Free car park, 5 minute walk from the village.
 No public parking in the village.
 Nearest public toilets at nearby Lake Head car park.

 From the car park, retrace your steps back down the valley.
 The views going the other way are not quite as impressive but still very good.
 Turn left at Countess Beck, following the lake towards Santon Bridge.
 Continue beyond the lake, again passing Wasdale Hall Youth Hostel.
 Approx 1 mile beyond, take the left turn towards Santon Bridge and pass the Sawmill Cafe and Farm Shop on the left.
 Soon, turn left over the River Irt and continue along the narrow scenic road for approx 2 miles to a T junction in Santon Bridge village.
 A short distance to the right is The Bridge Inn for refreshments.
 Turn left at the T junction towards Eskdale.
 Now on a slightly better road, climb through attractive woodland with the Forestry Commission sites of Irton Pike on the left and Parkgate on the right.
 Soon descend and pass the Bower House Inn on the right.
 After a further 0.3 miles, just beyond a house on the left, take the minor left turn towards Miterdale.
-Follow the very narrow road, past St Bega’s Primary School, for almost 1 mile to a gate and just beyond is a large grassy area on the left next to the River Mite.
+Follow the very narrow road, past St Bega’s Primary School, for almost 1 mile to a gate and just beyond is a large grassy area on the left, next to the River Mite.